by Merith Weisman

 Often I get requests for support that don't distinctly provide students or faculty with clear academic learning.
 The work is, of course, still valuable and necessary and may provide the server with other valuable experience.
 However, since the CCE is part of academic affairs, our mission focuses on providing community collaborative academic experiences.
 To connect on shorter-term or less academic projects, consider:

-- Join Us Making Progress (JUMP) the student community service organization, has a Service Days program.
+- Join Us Making Progress (JUMP) the student community service organization, has a Service Days calendar.
 Be sure to contact firstname.lastname@example.org early to get on the schedule.
 JUMP can also help you connect with fraternities, sororities and other student organizations that do community service.
 For more information, contact Jodi.email@example.com.

 - The Volunteer Center of Sonoma County (VCSC) promotes volunteerism and strengthens community service efforts in Sonoma County.
 For one-day events, contact Rachael McDavid (firstname.lastname@example.org).
 For court referred volunteers contact Tabatha Worthy (email@example.com).
 For the Retired Senior Volunteer Program, contact Laurie Parish (firstname.lastname@example.org).